 Posted: Thu 4th Aug 2022

 The government has announced a new iteration of the Recovery Loan Scheme.
 Originally launched to support businesses during the coronavirus pandemic, it closed on 30 June.
-A new version will open in August.
-Here are the details we know so far.
+Here's how the new version of the scheme works.

 Maximum lending: Businesses outside the scope of the Northern Ireland Protocol can borrow a maximum of £2m, while Northern Ireland Protocol borrowers can access up to £1m.
 Minimum facilities start at £1,000 for asset and invoice finance, and £25,001 for term loans and overdrafts.